 10. Search advertising accounts for nearly 50% of Canada’s total digital ad spending.

-Digital marketing statistics from 2021 show that this has been the leading digital advertising format in Canada in the past years.
+Digital marketing statistics from 2021 showed that it had been the leading digital advertising format in Canada in the past years.
 Even though Canada’s search advertising revenue continues to grow, online video advertising shows the highest increase in advertising spending according to video marketing trends.

 11. According to research from 2019, 57% of young business owners in Canada used Facebook to start their companies.